 OJP is committed to ensuring a fair and open process for making awards.
-BJS reviews the application to make sure that the information presented is reasonable, understandable, measurable, achievable, and consistent with the solicitation.
+BJS reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.

 Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
 For purposes of assessing whether an application meets basic minimum requirements and should proceed to further consideration, OJP screens applications for compliance with those requirements.
 Although specific requirements may vary, the following are common requirements applicable to all solicitations for funding under OJP programs: